Burence1/Pizzeria/README.md

 * Bootstrap
 * Jquery
 * Javascript

+## Link to liver server
+{The project has been hosted using Github Pages and is accessible via https://burence1.github.io/Pizzeria/ }

 ## Support and Contact Details
 {Incase of any issues or need to contribute to the project, you can reach me via;